Gakiya’s Obi & Kimono Shop

 I loved meeting Gakiya-san.
 She’s a lovely woman with great style, taste, and skill.
 She has good reason too, as a licensed and certified kimono dresser, she can fit, design, and outsource kimonos.
 While she doesn’t speak much English, she is more than willing to work with English speakers – it’s amazing how much you are able to communicate without words!
 There are so many textiles and designs to choose from, and it’s not hard to express what you’d like.
 Of course, you can always bring along a bi-lingual friend to help the process go a little quicker.

 Her shop has been open since 2010 and has grown since then, even winning the Koza Choice Award – presented to shops and restaurants for exemplary service and products.

 Not only was Gakiya shop written about on Okinawa Hai years ago, she’s been featured in dozens of local publications and even has sold Kimonos on the military bases in the past (no future dates known).

-Her kimonos range in style from a rayon-blend material – which are much lighter weight and perfect for Okinawa summers, and also much more affordable; she also has more traditional style 100% silk kimonos for sale.
+Her kimonos range in style from a rayon-blend material – which is much lighter weight and perfect for Okinawa summers, and also much more affordable; she also has more traditional style 100% silk kimonos for sale.
 Some kimonos are ready to sell, but she regularly does custom fits and designs.
-The most formal kimonos in her collection usually start at around ¥300,000 – however for the foreseeable future she’s selling them at ¥150,000.
+The most formal kimonos in her collection usually start at around ¥300,000 – however, for the foreseeable future, she’s selling them at ¥150,000.
 This could be why many people rent formal kimonos.